Time To Rebuild The Malaysian Judiciary

 Insidiously and insensibly gaining ground over the decades, it is more difficult to detect – or deter: and therefore the more evil.

-When one murders the spirit of the law, and claims to uphold the mere letter of the law, one becomes the more corrupt.
+When a judge disembowels the spirit of the law, and claims to uphold the mere letter of the law, he or she is corrupt.

 It is not rule ‘of’ law.
 It became, under the previous regime, rule ‘by’ law.